Key takeaways

 Poor fit:

-- Users who need WhatsApp (currently banned)
+- Users who need WhatsApp outside the select supported markets

 - Enterprise buyers requiring SOC 2/HIPAA compliance